Art, Life and Spirit in Emile Cioran’s and Thomas Mann’s Youthful Works

 Emile Cioran, On the Heights of Despair

 Barton Fink (1991), dir.
-Coen Brothers
+Coen brothers

-Camille Claudel (1988), dir.
+Camilelle Claudel (1988), dir.
 Bruno Nuytten

 Christy Brown, played by Daniel Day-Lewis suffers from celebral palsy and the only part of his body he can move is his left foot.
 He starts painting with it, becomes a successful painter and his autobiography is written.
-After many trials and tribulations, he finds love.
+After many trials and tribulations, he finds love

 Leave a comment